Marmicode

 }

-My advice is to avoid such constructs as much as possible and prefer creating test-specific components when needed, even though it might be a bit more verbose.
+My advice is to , even though it might be a bit more verbose.
 In the future, the Angular team could provide alternatives that are both AOT-compatible and less boilerplat-y.

 While Shallow Testing should not be your primary testing strategy as it is also less production-symmetric, it is still a useful technique to have in your toolbox.